 If you are considering making a work accident claim against your employer, your ability to claim compensation for your accident is intrinsically linked to the concept of negligence.

-While the amount of compensation you could receive as the result of your claim depends heavily on the severity and the type of your injury, whether your claim can be considered legitimate depends on how responsible your employer was for your accident.
+While the amount of compensation you could receive as a result of your claim depends heavily on the severity and the type of your injury, whether your claim can be considered legitimate depends on how responsible your employer was for your accident.
 This, in turn, depends on whether the employer acted negligently.

 For your employer to act with negligence to instigate personal injury claims against employers, they must have failed to adhere to health and safety standards.
-The Health and Safety Executive, a UK government agency, essentially governs workplace safety.
-This, in turn, not only encourages employers to act responsibly but enforces workplace safety legislation.
+The Health and Safety Executive, a government agency, essentially governs workplace safety.
+This, in turn, not only encourages employers to act responsibly but also enforces workplace safety legislation.

 This duty of care covers measures such as;